 With around 40 per cent of man-made global carbon emissions arising from constructing and operating buildings, it is fair to say the industry often falls under the spotlight for its negative contribution to the planet.

-We have looked at six construction and development firms recognised for their sustainability efforts and demonstration of company best-practice.
+We have looked at six sustainable construction companies recognised for their sustainability efforts and demonstration of company best-practice.

 Mace is a member of the RE100 commitment - a global initiative to encourage organisations to use 100 per cent renewable energy.

 Mace is one of the most eco-friendly construction companies, and as such has piloted more than 20 diesel-alternatives and energy-saving digital solutions and wants to reach net zero carbon emissions this year.
 It will offset outstanding emissions to Gold Standard (the independent benchmark for carbon offsets).